How we help SMEs

 We work with a number of SMEs and place a high value on the role that they play.

-To get you started, we have put together this guidance document for SMEs to help with the tender process.
+To get you started, we have put together a guidance document for SMEs to help with the tender process.

 Helping SMEs with Public Procurement Regulations

 From 23:00 on 31 December 2020, NTU will publish information on public sector contract opportunities in the UK on the new Find a Tender Service (FTS).

 FTS is free to use and replaces the role of Tenders Electronic Daily, the Official Journal of the EU (OJEU/TED) for procurements in the UK.

 FTS will work alongside existing procurement portals such as Contracts Finder.